SIMPLIFY MANAGEMENT WITH INTELLIGENT NETWORK SECURITY

-An intrusion prevention system (IPS) scans network traffic to actively block attacks.
-Next-Generation IPS appliances do this by correlating huge amounts of global threat intelligence to not only block malicious activity but also track the progression of suspect files and malware across the network to prevent the spread of outbreaks and reinfection.
+An intrusion prevention system (IPS) scans network traffic to block attacks actively.
+Next-generation IPS appliances do this by correlating huge amounts of global threat intelligence to not only block malicious activity but also track the progression of suspect files and malware across the network to prevent the spread of outbreaks and reinfection.

-Software-defined segmentation puts network traffic into different classifications and makes enforcing security policies easier.
+Software-defined segmentation puts network traffic into different classifications, making enforcing security policies easier.
 Ideally, the classifications are based on endpoint identity, not mere IP addresses.
 You can assign access rights based on role, location, and more so that the right level of access is given to the right people and suspicious devices are contained and remediated.

 Security information and event management